robsloetjes/wordclock/docs/hardware.rst

 3. Power circuit at the bottom of the clock for sourcing the led strips
 4. Minute leds can be glued in the pieces.
 Cover them with duct tape to prevent leakage of light.
 5. The wiring can be glued to the front plate or matrix for better fixation
 6. The leds strips, cut in strings of 10 leds, can be connected by led strip connectors and glued to the cut outs in the top and bottom slats.
 It could be wise to extend the strip with one length a time and test if leds do light up if you plug the power supply.
+See picture 5 for a wiring diagram.
 7. When all led strips are mounted, cover the back with duct tape.
 This prevents leakage of light from one character to the other.
 8. Test if your clock works and mount the back plate.
 See step 6 and 7 in woodwork.